hAkselS/fprime/docs/Tutorials/MathComponent/defining-types.md

   }
 }
 ```
 > Important note: think of modules similar to a cpp namespace.
-Whenever you want to make use of the enumeration, `MathOp`, you will need to use the MathModule module.
+Whenever you want to make use of the enumeration, `MathOp`, you will need to use `MathModule`.

 Above you have created an enumation of the four math types that are used in this tutorial.

 ## Adding to the Build

 To specify how `MathTypes.fpp` should build with the project, you need to make two modifications to the MathProject.
-First, you must create and edit `CMakeLists.txt` in `Types` to include `MathTypes.fpp` into the build.
-Second, add the `Types` directory to the overall project build by adding to `project.cmake`.

-### First Modification
+1. Create and edit `CMakeLists.txt` in `Types` to include `MathTypes.fpp` into the build.

 To create CMakeLists.txt use: